v0lta/Listen-attend-and-spell/README.md

 The relevant part of the new Tensorflow 1.0 API are: https://www.tensorflow.org/api_docs/python/tf/contrib/seq2seq

-My code is not yet using the default code, because it became avalable towards the end of my thesis project.
+My code is not yet using the default code, because it became available towards the end of my thesis project.
 An implementation using the new Tensorflow API is available at: https://github.com/vrenkens/nabu